XorTroll/Goldleaf/README.md

 > Easy-to-use title installer & manager for Nintendo Switch

+- **If you are looking for Tinfoil, this is Tinfoil's safer and way more extended evolution.**

 ## Brief description

 Goldleaf is a multipurpose tool, specialized on title installing from NSP packages, but with other utilities, such as NAND/SD browsing,